-I got my DNA results back from MUHDO and amongst loads of other things I discovered I’m susceptible to a few genetic deficiency’s in the following areas!
+I got my DNA results back from MUHDO and among loads of other things I discovered I’m susceptible to a few genetic deficiency’s in the following areas!

 - Omega 3